Lord-Raven/internal-monologue/README.md

-This is a stage for simulating "thinking" by pre-prompting the LLM for some thoughts before a response is requested, feeding in those thoughts to help guide the ultimate response.
+This is a stage (extension) for chub.ai.
+It's purpose is to simulate "thinking" by pre-prompting the LLM for the character's perspective or prospective actions, aiming to guide the character's ultimate response in-chat.